 - In Maji de Watashi ni Koi Shinasai! it's a central plot point in Wanko's route.
 Seeing her working so hard for the sake of her goal inspires Yamato to revive his own childhood dream of becoming a man capable of moving Japan itself, i.e. the Prime Minister.
 In the epilogue ten years later, he's shown to have worked his way up to becoming a city council member.
 Momoyo's route features the same idea, but with slightly different motivations.

-- Most of humanity, both in specie-wise and individual level, had lifelong goals.
-It may involve trying to expand their world, do as much good to the world, find the answers to life, build a huge freaking tower for building a huge freaking towers sake.
-Or just getting drunk and have sex.
+- Most of humanity, both on species-wise and individual levels, has lifelong goals.
+It may involve trying to expand their world, do as much good to the world, find the answers to life, build a huge freaking tower for building a huge freaking tower's sake.
+Or just getting drunk and having sex.